Repetitive Strain Injury Stretching

 Golfer’s elbow: This is when you feel pain and tenderness on the inside of your elbow because of issues with the tendons connecting your forearm muscles.

-Other types of RSI include:
+Other examples of this condition include:

 Thoracic Outlet Syndrome: This is a condition that messes with the nerves and blood vessels in the area between your collarbone and the first rib, known as the thoracic outlet.
 If you’ve got this syndrome, you might feel pain, numbness, and tingling in your neck, shoulder, and arm.